 Imagine an adorable fleet of tiny turtles flopping their way towards sea, leaving the beach behind them until their miraculously return, years later, to nest at the exact site of their birth.
-For lovers of nature and all things cute, witnessing a sea turtle hatch will be an unforgettable experience.
+For lovers of nature and all things cute, witnessing a sea turtle hatch is an unforgettable experience.
+But you've got to get the timing right and need to know the best places to watch turtles hatch.

 Yet, due to unsustainably developed coastlines, industrial fishing practices (in which turtles are accidentally netted), poaching, climate change, water pollution and the consumption of turtle meat and eggs, nearly all seven species of sea turtles have become highly endangered.
 Only 1 in 5000 baby sea turtles will live to be adults.